Avoid a New Year’s Day Hangover with These 7 Preventative Products

 No matter how you spin it, hangovers suck.
 Whether you have an obligatory family brunch in the morning or you’re free to lay on the couch and watch Netflix all day, no one wants to be struck by the dreaded day-after-drinking downer.
 As for me, my hangovers take on two forms: nonexistent or totally debilitating—there’s no in-between.
 No matter how much water I drink while I’m getting dressed for the night or how hearty of a dinner I eat, the beers I drink until 3 a.m. still take the upper hand nine times out of ten.

-Below, read about the best way to cure a hangover with drinks, herbal supplements, and tablets.
+Below, read about the best way to cure a hangover with drinks, herbal supplements, tablets, and patches.

 Shop it! $23.97, amazon.com